sfc-gh-akelkar/demo-jam/DEMO_SCRIPT.md

 **Query 3:**
 ```
-Compare last month's database connection pool incidents with what our runbooks recommend for mitigation
+Compare database connection pool incidents with what our runbooks recommend for mitigation
 ```

 **Type and hit enter, then while results load, say:**